Matthew Brown, BS

 • Brown ME, Thirawatananond P, Kern EJ, Vijay S, Sachs LK, Nguyen KQ, Lahde CC, Shah AA, Shapiro MR, Brusko TM.
 Antibody Blockade of CD226 Decreases Diabetes Incidence in the NOD Mouse by Augmenting Treg Suppressive Capacity & Diminishing T Cell Cytotoxicity.
 Poster presented at: 19th Congress of the Immunology of Diabetes Society (IDS); 2023 May 23-27; Paris, France.

 • Brown ME, Sachs LK, Arnoletti JM, Nguyen KQ, Lee JJ, Lahde CC, Kern EJ, Peters LD, Shapiro MR, Brusko TM.
 Human CD4+CD25+ Regulatory T Cells Deficient of CD226 Demonstrate Increased Purity and Lineage Stability Following Ex Vivo Expansion for Adoptive Treg Therapies.
-Oral Abstract and Poster presented at: Federation of Clinical Immunology Societies (FOCiS) 2022 Annual Meeting; 2022 Jun 21-24; San Fransisco, CA. (Poster of Merit Award Received)
+Oral Abstract and Poster presented at: Federation of Clinical Immunology Societies (FOCIS) 2022 Annual Meeting; 2022 Jun 21-24; San Fransisco, CA.

 • Brown ME, Hanbali SR, Gomez Rodriguez LM, Arnoletti JM, Carpenter EB, Brusko TM.
 Human CD4+CD25+CD226 Regulatory T Cells Demonstrate High Purity and Lineage Stability Following In Vitro Expansion for Adoptive Cell Therapy.
 Poster presented at: 81st Scientific Sessions of the American Diabetes Association (ADA); 2021 Jun 25-29; Virtual.